Table of Contents

 One of the best pieces of advice I’ve ever heard:

-“Nobody cares that much about you.
+“Nobody cares about you.
 They’re all too busy thinking about themselves.”

 It’s true.